 Newton Conservation Area

-Newton is a compact conservation area in England, covering approximately 14.2 hectares of protected landscape.
+Newton is a small conservation area in England, covering approximately 3.1 hectares of protected landscape.
 The area has been designated to preserve its distinctive character, including its historic buildings, street patterns, and open spaces.
+The area includes 7 listed buildings recognised for their heritage value.

 Note: There are 5 conservation areas with this name in the UK.